This is an excerpt from Writing Better Books the Agile Way, you can get a copy here.

 - Needs basic direction and then figures out the rest on his own.

 - Plans to publish a series with a glossary and often needs to reuse text blocks.

 - Needs some help in terms of book design, polishing, and graphics.

 - Loves to share work and collaborate with others, does not care about parts of the book being “stolen.”

-- Professional self-publisher who is looking for additional ideas to improve her existing publishing process.
+- Professional writer and self-publisher who is looking for additional ideas to improve her existing publishing process.

 - Looks for ways to establish herself as a brand and create a network of readers.

-- Wants to write a book about her profession but has no idea where to start.
+- Wants to write a book about her profession to demonstrate her expertise but has no idea where to start.